 The pump shall now be ready for start-up that will be effected upon availability of the downstream units.

 The amount actually fed through pump P-104A/S shall be checked every eight hours through LG 1402 A/B. The suction line from tank shall be cut off.
-Should the indicated value be other than that shown on FRCA 1401, a checking of the instrument calibration shall be necessary.
+Should the indicated value be other than that shown on FICA 1401, a checking of the instrument calibration shall be necessary.

 In case of failure or replacement of the operating pump, stop the pump, cut off the suction and discharge lines and drain it before maintenance.